Reflecting on the deaths of Little Daniel Owens and Melvin Richardson

 The truth is that throwing someone in jail, cutting them off from their family and support systems, keeping them in dehumanizing and inhumane conditions, exploiting their labor, and then kicking them out the side door into the same struggle as before isn’t helping anyone.
 Especially when you consider that now they have a 'convict' label that makes it even harder for them to get quality jobs and housing, or qualify for public assistance.
 Poverty, mental illness and substance abuse are some of the key drivers of crime, but our current system is not addressing those, it’s reinforcing them.
 If we want to address crime, not only do we need to focus on community support like access to mental health care, affordable housing, and education, we also need to stop the criminalization that disproportionately harms communities of color.
 We start by decriminalizing low level offenses and using a large part of the funds we dedicate to policing and incarceration and investing it in the most impacted communities.

 In the meantime, we need transparency and accountability from the Leon County Sheriff’s office for its role in the deaths of two of our community members.
 We need to know how many have died in the jail prior to 2020, and what LCSO is doing to make sure this doesn’t happen again.
 We need to end our contract with Corizon, a private, for-profit health care contractor that has been sued for medical malpractice in multiple states including Florida.
 We need to know how many people are being kept in long-term isolation.
 We need to stop making it harder and more expensive for incarcerated people to stay connected with family and loved ones.
 We need to stop exploiting their labor and providing low quality food and health care.
-We need to quit pretending these things are making our community stronger, and we need to prioritize what does.
+We need to quit pretending these things are making our community stronger, and ask ourselves what does.